 - Updated backend to increase speed

 - Better integration with other products such as Nagios Fusion

 - Added user guides for better documentation on setting up log senders

 Like our other products, we will release bug fix and security updates when applicable.
 Typically these will be between 6-10 weeks for Nagios Network Analyzer due to the lower amount of reported bugs.
 The time-frame may change depending on new releases of major and minor versions.

-Nagios Network Analyzer 3 is scheduled for Q2 of 2019.
+Nagios Network Analyzer 3 is the next major release.
 The majority of this release will be usability and performance.
 However, there are some new reporting functionality and styling.
 Some note-able features included are:

 - Improved, modern look and feel like all other Nagios products

 - Improved performance by running nfdump queries in parallel